Watch Talk: What’s the Beat Error of a Watch?

 The beat error is a hot item on many watch-related forums.

-In this article, I’ll explain what the lift angle is of a watch and why it’s important.
+In this article, I’ll explain what it is and why it’s important.

 As you know, the balance wheel swings clockwise and counterclockwise.
-Each one of those swings, in either direction, is called a “beat”.
-If the watch runs perfectly, the clockwise swing will be exactly the same as the counterclockwise swing and both swings will take exactly the same amount of time.
+Each one of those swings, in either direction, is called a “beat.”
+If the watch runs perfectly, the clockwise swing will be the same as the counterclockwise swing, and both swings will take the same amount of time.

 The beat error is the difference between the clockwise swing and the counterclockwise swing of the balance.
 In perfect conditions, the beat error is 0.

 However, perfect conditions don’t exist in the real world.